-PP. Requirements for Services
+XX.
+Requirements for Services

-1. Confidentiality.

-All SUD treatment services shall be provided in a confidential setting in compliance with 42 CFR, Part 2 requirements.

-2. Perinatal Services.

-- i.
-Perinatal services shall address treatment and recovery issues specific to pregnant and postpartum women, such as relationships, sexual and physical abuse, and development of parenting skills. - ii.
-Perinatal services shall include: - a.
-Mother/child habilitative and rehabilitative services (i.e., development of parenting skills, training in child development, which may include the provision of cooperative child care pursuant to Health and Safety Code Section 1596.792). - Service access (i.e., provision of or arrangement for transportation to and from medically necessary treatment). - c.
-Education to reduce harmful effects of alcohol and drugs on the mother and fetus or the mother and infant. - d.
+- 1. Confidentiality. - i.
+All SUD treatment services shall be provided in a confidential setting in compliance with 42 CFR, Part 2 requirements. - 2.
+Perinatal Services. - Perinatal services shall address treatment and recovery issues specific to pregnant and postpartum beneficiaries, such as relationships, sexual and physical abuse, and development of parenting skills. - ii.
+Perinatal services shall include: - Parent/child habilitative and rehabilitative services (i.e., development of parenting skills, training in child development, which may include the provision of cooperative childcare pursuant to H&S Code Section 1596.792).

+- b.
+Service access (i.e., provision of or arrangement for transportation to and from medically necessary treatment). - c.
+Education to reduce harmful effects of alcohol and drugs on the parent and fetus or the parent and infant. - d.
 Coordination of ancillary services (i.e., assistance in accessing and completing dental services, social services, community services, educational/vocational training and other services which are medically necessary to prevent risk to fetus or infant). - iii.
-Medical documentation that substantiates the beneficiary's pregnancy and the last day of pregnancy shall be maintained in the beneficiary record.
+Medical documentation that substantiates the beneficiary's pregnancy and the last day of pregnancy shall be maintained in the beneficiary record. - iv.

-iv.
 Contractor shall comply with the perinatal program requirements as outlined in the Perinatal Practice Guidelines.
 The Perinatal Practice Guidelines are attached to this Agreement as Document 1G, incorporated by reference.
 The Contractor shall comply with the current version of these guidelines until new Perinatal Practice Guidelines are established and adopted.
-The incorporation of any new Perinatal Practice Guidelines into this Agreement shall not require a formal amendment.

-3. Narcotic Treatment Programs.

-OTP/NTP services and regulatory requirements shall be provided in accordance with CCR Title 9, Chapter 4.

-4. Naltrexone Treatment Services.

-- i.
-For each beneficiary, all of the following shall apply: - a.
-The provider shall confirm and document that the beneficiary meets all of the following conditions: - Has a documented history of opiate addiction. - ii.
-Is at least 18 years of age. - iii.
-Has been opiate free for a period of time to be determined by a physician based on the physician's clinical judgment.
-The provider shall administer a body specimen test to confirm the opiate free status of the beneficiary. - iv.
-Is not pregnant and is discharged from the treatment if she becomes pregnant. - The physician shall certify the beneficiary's fitness for treatment based upon the beneficiary's physical examination, medical history, and laboratory results. - c.
-The physician shall advise the beneficiary of the overdose risk should the beneficiary return to opiate use while taking Naltrexone and the ineffectiveness of opiate pain relievers while on Naltrexone.

-5. Substance Use Disorder Medical Director.

-- The SUD Medical Director's responsibilities shall, at a minimum, include all of the following: - Ensure that medical care provided by physicians, registered nurse practitioners, and physician assistants meets the applicable standard of care.
+The incorporation of any new Perinatal Practice Guidelines into this Agreement shall not require a formal amendment. - 3.
+Substance Use Disorder Medical Director. - i.
+The SUD Medical Director's responsibilities shall, at a minimum, include all of the following: - a.
+Ensure that medical care provided by physicians, registered nurse practitioners, and physician assistants meets the applicable standard of care. - b.
+Ensure that physicians do not delegate their duties to non-physician personnel. - c.
+Develop and implement written medical policies and standards for the provider. - d.
+Ensure that physicians, registered nurse practitioners, and physician assistants follow the provider's medical policies and standards. - e.
+Ensure that the medical decisions made by physicians are not influenced by fiscal considerations.